AninditaBasu/pi-projects/topics/pi_zero_install_os.md

 # {{ page.title }}

-The following image shows the three things that you need for the project: a power supply, a Raspberry Pi Zero W board, and a microSD card.
+The following image shows the three (of the four) things that you need for the project: a power supply, a Raspberry Pi Zero W board, and a microSD card.

 <a href = "../images/pi_zero.jpeg"><img src = "../images/pi_zero.jpeg" width="50%" /></a><br/>
 <span style="font-size:75%;">To see a larger image, click the image.</span>